dawnfantasy/notes_in_vercel/README.md

-# linked-blog-starter-md
+# Notes
-You may access notes from [note.myfantasy.org](note.myfantasy.org).
+You may access my notes from [note.myfantasy.org](https://notes.myfantasy.org).